serhan-yilmaz/PrinciplesGuide/README.md

 - Life doesn't exist because there is any meaning or purpose.
 But, meaning and purpose exists because there is life.
 That's where everything starts.
 Our cognition and perspective.
 And even before that, our existence.

 - Philosophies that defend similar ideas, and my interpretations:
-  - **Existentialism:** The life does not have a preordained meaning.
+  - [**Existentialism:**](https://en.wikipedia.org/wiki/Existentialism) The life does not have a preordained meaning.
 Existence is what creates meaning, and that's what matters.
 So, live true to yourself and create your own purpose.
-  - **Nihilism:** Life is devoid of any objective meaning, purpose, or intrinsic value.
+  - [**Nihilism:**](https://en.wikipedia.org/wiki/Nihilism) Life is devoid of any objective meaning, purpose, or intrinsic value.
 Individuals must either accept the inherent meaninglessness of existence or define their own meaning.
-  - **Absurdism:** Humans inherently seek meaning and purpose in life, but the universe is indifferent and inherently meaningless.
+  - [**Absurdism:**](https://en.wikipedia.org/wiki/Absurdism) Humans inherently seek meaning and purpose in life, but the universe is indifferent and inherently meaningless.
 So, rebel against this absurd universe by determining your own purpose and values!
-  - **Taoism:** Do not impose external purposes.
+  - [**Taoism:**](https://en.wikipedia.org/wiki/Taoism) Do not impose external purposes.
 Embrace the natural flow of life.
 Focus on harmony and live in accordance with nature.
-  - **Buddhism:** Anatta (not-self).
+  - [**Buddhism:**](https://en.wikipedia.org/wiki/Buddhist_philosophy) Concept of [Anatta (not-self)](https://en.wikipedia.org/wiki/Anatt%C4%81).
 There is no permanent self.
 Life is continuous process of change.
 Thus, search for a fixed purpose or identity is a source of suffering.
 So, let go of any attachments or desires for specific purposes and focus on inner peace.
-  - **Stoicism:** Happiness does not depend on external circumstances.
+  - [**Stoicism:**](https://en.wikipedia.org/wiki/Stoicism) Happiness does not depend on external circumstances.
 It depends on your own virtue and rationality.
 So, focus on what's in your control and live virtuously in accordance with the nature.
 In other words: Do the right thing, based on what you know about the rational world, to find contentment and purpose in life.

 ### 3. Life and Productivity